Milan Ivanović (politician): 2002 charges

-An arrest warrant was issued for Ivanović on charges of attempted murder in August 2002.
+An arrest warrant was issued for Ivanović in August 2002 on charges of attempted murder.
 The charges related to events at a demonstration in Kosovska Mitrovica on 8 April 2002 when twenty-two members of a mainly Polish UNMIK contingency were injured after coming under fire from demonstrators armed with rifles and hand grenades.
 UNMIK officials believed that Ivanović had orchestrated the violence.
-The initial attempt to arrest him was unsuccessful; he was not home when UNMIK authorities broke into his Zvečan flat to execute the warrant.
-Several leading SNV members charged that the arrest attempt was politically motivated, a position later echoed by Yugoslavian president Vojislav Koštunica Nebojša Čović said that video footage of the protest would prove Ivanović's innocence.
-Ivanović, for his part, was quoted as saying at this time, "I never carried weapons and never breached the law.
+The first attempt to arrest him was unsuccessful; he was not home when UNMIK authorities broke into his Zvečan flat to execute the warrant.
+Several leading SNV members charged that the arrest attempt was politically motivated, a position echoed by Yugoslavian president Vojislav Koštunica.
+Nebojša Čović said that video footage of the protest would prove Ivanović's innocence.
+Ivanović, for his part, was quoted as saying, "I never carried weapons and never breached the law.
 But I have no intention of surrender because I don't trust UNMIK's justice."

 Notwithstanding this comment, Ivanović somewhat unexpectedly turned himself in to UNMIK authorities in October 2002.
 After initial questioning, his lawyer Toma Fila said that the charges against him had been reduced to inciting riots, and he was released on bail.
-He was again released following a series of court hearings.
+He was again released from custody following a series of court hearings.

-The case against Ivanović was recommenced in April 2003 when an international prosecutor indicted him for "participating as a leader of a group that committed a crime and [for] attacking official persons performing duties of security."
+The case against Ivanović was restarted in April 2003 when an international prosecutor indicted him for "participating as a leader of a group that committed a crime" and for "attacking official persons performing duties of security."
 He issued a plea of not guilty before a three-member international council in September 2003, reiterating his contention that the charges were politically motivated.
 The following month, the court issued a guilty verdict and sentenced him to three months in prison.
-(This decision would presumably have been appealed.
-Online sources to not clarify if the conviction was upheld or if Ivanović actually served the sentence.)
+This decision would presumably have been appealed; online sources do not clarify if the conviction was upheld or if Ivanović actually served the sentence.

 During this period, Ivanović and his leading political ally Marko Jakšić were also placed on an official blacklist by the United States of America.

 Electoral politics

-The Serb community generally participated in the 2002 local elections in northern Kosovo, except in Kosovska Mitrovica.
-The SNV contested these elections as a political party; Ivanović led its electoral list in Zvečan, where it won a narrow plurality victory with six out of seventeen mandates.
-Dragiša Milović of the second-place DSS was subsequently chosen by the assembly as mayor, with Ivanović in the role of deputy mayor.
+The Serb community of northern Kosovo generally participated in the 2002 Kosovan local elections, except in Kosovska Mitrovica.
+The SNV contested these elections as a political party, and Ivanović led its electoral list in Zvečan, where it won a narrow plurality victory with six out of seventeen mandates.
+Dragiša Milović of the second-place DSS was chosen by the assembly as the community's mayor, and Ivanović was chosen as deputy mayor.

-The SNV did not participate as a party in the 2003 Serbian parliamentary election, and Ivanović clarified that it would not endorse any other party or coalition.
+The SNV did not participate as a party in the 2003 Serbian parliamentary election, and Ivanović said that it would not endorse any other party or coalition.